S-bachir/RShiny_Malaria/README.md

-This Shiny app provides interactive visualizations of malaria and related data across various African countries from 2010 to 2023.
+This simple (local) Shiny app provides interactive visualizations of malaria and related data across various African countries from 2010 to 2023.
 Users can explore national and subnational data, select various metrics, and customize visualizations for deeper insights into the malaria situation in Africa.
 Developed by Bachir SABO, this app uses `R`, `shiny`, `ggplot2`, `leaflet`, and several other R packages for data manipulation and visualization.

 ## Table of Contents